fitmantramarketing-sys/n8n-Whatsapp-Restaurant-Support/README.md

 ## Instruction
 - If users are getting **'I'm having a quick technical issue, please try again in a minute'** message on whatsapp, then most probably gemini models are currently facing high down time.
 In this case try to change gemini model in gemini-HTTP nodes(image analysis, pdf analysis and swiggy flow)

-- This flow also handles *Zoconut appointment reminder flow's reschedule request* and *Zoho Book Whatsapp Payment Reminder* flow's button replies(I've Paid, I'll Pay Today, Need Help)
+- This flow also handles ***Zoconut appointment reminder flow's reschedule request*** and ***Zoho Book Whatsapp Payment Reminder*** flow's button replies(**I've Paid | I'll Pay Today | Need Help**)

+- Within n8n, only one webhook can be used to receive WhatsApp messages for a given phone number.
+For example, the ChatSpire number (+91 9875164599) is already connected to a webhook in the Restaurant Guide flow.
+If another webhook is configured in a different flow to receive messages from the same number, the existing webhook will be deactivated automatically.
+In other words, only one active webhook can receive incoming WhatsApp messages for the same phone number at any given time.
+However, we can use HTTP node to send messages from this number in any flow.

 ## Table of Contents
 - [Workflow Overview](#workflow-overview)
 - [Architecture and Data Flow](#architecture-and-data-flow)